$0 Ohio IEP Meeting Prep Checklist

 The Jon Peterson Scholarship Consideration

 This matters uniquely in Ohio.
-If your child has an IEP from a public school district, they are eligible for the Jon Peterson Special Needs Scholarship (up to ~$30,000/year) to attend a chartered nonpublic school.
+If your child has an active, finalized/compliant IEP from the district of residence, they may meet the IEP requirement for the Jon Peterson Special Needs Scholarship (approximately $9,000-$30,000 per year in tiered awards) to attend a chartered nonpublic school.

 A 504 plan does not qualify for this scholarship.